 The body is porcelain-coated 18 gauge steel.
 It’s super solid and holds a heap of food, because, unlike most vertical smokers, you hang the meat inside, maximizing the usable space while taking advantage of it’s 360° heat dynamics.

 They’re really easy to use and with a bit of practice can turn out some of the best barbecue in town.

-The Pit Barrel Cooker comes in two different sizes; the Classic 18.5″ and the more portable 14″ Pit Barrel Junior.
+The Pit Barrel Cooker comes in three different sizes; the Classic 18.5″, 22.5″ PBX, and, the more portable 14″ Pit Barrel Junior.
 Both come with a whole host of accessories including all the racks and hooks you need for smoking.
 But, there’s also some package prices that deliver even better value with add-ons like the branded cover, turkey hangers and vertical kebab holders.